cloudnativelabs/kube-router/docs/user-guide.md

 For an e.g manifest please look at [manifest](../daemonset/kubeadm-kuberouter-all-features-hostport.yaml) with necessary changes required for `HostPort` functionality.

+## IPVS Graceful termination support

+As of 0.2.4 we support graceful termination of IPVS destinations.
+The default period is 5 minutes and can be set using `--ipvs-graceful-period` cli-opt

+The timeout can be overriden per service by setting the annotation `kube-router.io/service.gracefulterminationperiod` to a duration string

+example:

+    kube-router.io/service.gracefulterminationperiod: 30s

+If the duration string is invalid the default period set by `--ipvs-graceful-period` will be used

 ## BGP configuration

 [Configuring BGP Peers](bgp.md)